Applications for all studentships should be made using the online application form on the University of East Anglia’s website.

 - Official Transcripts (in English) of your Higher Education qualifications

 - Evidence of your English Proficiency (if English is not your first language) – Details of Minimum English Language Requirements for candidates can be found at: How to Apply>Entry Requirements

-- Advertised research project – Instead of submitting a Research Proposal please upload a Research Statement including why you are applying for the project, an outline of your relevant current knowledge and skills indicating how these will help you complete the research and your training needs.
-Please note that all Research Proposals and/or Research Statements must have been produced by you.
+- Advertised research project – Instead of submitting a Research Proposal, upload a Research Statement including why you are applying for the project, an outline of your relevant current knowledge and skills indicating how these will help you complete the research and your training needs.
+Please note that all Research Proposals/Statements must have been produced by you